w3woody/caredemo/README.md

 As I continue to tinker with the code base I will add more features and update the read-me here.

+## More information

+More information can be found on my blog at [ChaosInMotion](http://chaosinmotion.com/blog/?cat=25).

 # License
     CareDemo: A demo front end/back end using Apple's CareKit and GWT